You are currently viewing Turn Your Lawn Mowing Height Up A Notch

 Why You Should Increase Mowing Height

-There are many benefits to keeping a taller lawn.
-It becomes more drought-tolerant and resistant to weeds.
-It will shade the soil, helping to keep it cool during the summer months, retaining more water.
+There are many advantages to maintaining a taller lawn.
+It becomes more resistant to drought and weeds.
+It will shade the soil, thus keeping it cool during the summer months and preserving more water.

-The ideal height for a residential lawn is 3 to 4 inches.
-To make sure your mowing height is on the tall end, set your mower height to one of the 2 highest settings or measure the distance from the mower blade to the floor.
-If measuring, be sure to remove the spark plug or battery to prevent the mower from accidentally going on.
-An increased mowing height makes it easier to follow the all important 1/3 rule: never cut more than 1/3 of the grass blade.
+For a residential lawn, the ideal height is 3 to 4 inches.
+To ensure your mowing height is on the taller side, adjust your mower height to one of the 2 highest settings or measure the distance from the mower blade to the floor.
+If measuring, do not forget to remove the spark plug or battery so the mower does not accidentally start.
+A higher mowing height makes it easier to follow the all important 1/3 rule: never cut more than 1/3 of the grass blade.
 This will keep your lawn growing strong.

 Best Times To Mow The Lawn